FredHutch/docker-diamond/README.md

 #### --output-folder

 Folder to place the output in, supporting either `s3://` or a local path.
 Output files will take the form of `<prefix>.json.gz`, where `<prefix>` is the SRA accession (if specified), or otherwise the prefix of the input file from S3 or ftp.

-#### --scratch-size

-Size of the temporary folder that will be created to store the reference database, input data, temporary files, and output (in Gb).
-The folder will be created in memory, and so it will directly reduce the amount of memory that can be used for alignment.

 #### --evalue